‘Destiny’ Final Event Announced, Sequel Character Transfer Won’t Carry Progress

 “Sequels represent the start of a new adventure for every player, with new worlds to explore, new stories to tell, new powers to acquire, new loot to earn, and much more.
 This led us to a decision that would enable us to serve both the game and the player’s best interests: Destiny 1 power, possessions, and Eververse-related items and currency will not carry forward.
 They will, however, remain accessible to you in Destiny 1,” the studio announced.

 Existing Destiny characters who have reached Level 20 in the game and completed the Black Garden story mission can be carried forward.
 While progress and items will stay behind, the characters will retain their class, plus the race, gender, face, hair, and marking selections that were chosen when the Guardian was first created.
+Additionally, Bungie is offering “honors” to reward veteran players for sticking through to the sequel.

 “We believe this is the best path forward.
 It allows us to introduce the major advancements and improvements that all of us expect from a sequel, ensuring it will be the best game we can create, unencumbered by the past,” Bungie explained.
 “We’re looking forward to sharing more details with you later this year for how we will honor your legacy in the future.”